fCeriola/CPC_project/README.md

 The communication with GyrOSC takes place in the main, with the method oscEvent.
 We take three parameters from GyrOSC that are the gyroscope, the accelerometer and the GPS.
 Every parameter has an associated OSCAddress that is taken by Processing and from which we take the relevant attributes of each parameter.
-For the gyroscope parameters used are beccheggio and rollio, for the acceleromet These parameters are taken by calling arguments() method.
+For the gyroscope parameters used are beccheggio and rollio, for the accelerometer parameters are the acceleration values in the x and y axis.
+GPS values are latitude and longitude.
+These parameters are taken by calling arguments() method.
 For our application we needed to split all three parameters, and that has been made by calling the CheckAddrPattern method, so that we could manage the values coming from the gyroscope, accelerometer and GPS separately.
 <p align = center>